Maleny Community Precinct

 - Riverside Centre Boardwalk completed in early 2015 and Reynolds Boardwalk completed in May 2015.

-- The Maleny Trail from the Riverside Boardwalk through the precinct to Fairview will be opened in July 2015.
+- The Maleny Trail from the Riverside Boardwalk through the precinct to Fairview was officially opened in July 2015.

 - Access to Gardners Falls will be staged at a later date.